simonoxen/plastimatch/doc/sphinx/plastimatch.rst

 plastimatch dice
 ----------------
-The plastimatch *dice* compares binary volumes using Dice coefficient, Hausdorff distance, or contour mean distance.
+The plastimatch *dice* compares binary label images using Dice coefficient, Hausdorff distance, or contour mean distance.
 The input images are treated as boolean, where non-zero values mean that voxel is inside of the structure and zero values mean that the voxel is outside